Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Acknowledgments

 \section{Acknowledgments}

-I thank Takato Mori for initial collaboration and insightful comments; to Andreas Blommaert, Philipp A. Höhn, David Kolchmeyer, Masamichi Miyaji, Fabio Ori, Francesco Sartini, Yu-ki Suzuki, Thomas Tappeiner, Bilyana Tomova, Erik Tonni, Sandip P. Trivedi, Meng-Ting Wang, Jiuci Xu and Nicolò Zenoni for illuminating discussions; and Takanori Anegawa for pointing out \cite{Jafferis:2019wkd}.
+{I appreciate important feedback from Gonçalo Araújo-Regado, Philipp A. Höhn, and Francesco Sartini about the previous version of this work which contributed to formulating the algebraic approach in this version, and for collaboration on related topics.} I thank Takato Mori for initial collaboration and insightful comments; to Andreas Blommaert, David Kolchmeyer, Masamichi Miyaji, Fabio Ori, Yu-ki Suzuki, Thomas Tappeiner, Bilyana Tomova, Erik Tonni, Sandip P. Trivedi, Meng-Ting Wang, Jiuci Xu and Nicolò Zenoni for illuminating discussions; and Takanori Anegawa for pointing out \cite{Jafferis:2019wkd}.
 I am indebted to Yukawa Institute for Theoretical Physics at Kyoto University, KU Leuven, Perimeter Institute, and Okinawa Institute of Science and Technology where this work was developed during the YITP-I-25-01 ``Black Hole, Quantum Chaos and Quantum Information'', ``The holographic universe'', ``QIQG 2025'' and ``Quantum Reference Frames 2025'' workshops respectively; and again at YITP for the ``Extreme Universe 2025'' YITP-T- 25-01 workshop, where this work was presented and completed.
 I also thank the High Energy Physics group in UC Santa Barbara for hosting me during initial stages of this manuscript, and for travel support from the QISS consortium, and from YITP in both visits.
 SEAG is supported by the Okinawa Institute of Science and Technology Graduate University.
 This project/publication was also made possible through the support of the ID\#62312 grant from the John Templeton Foundation, as part of the ‘The Quantum Information Structure of Spacetime’ Project (QISS), as well as Grant ID\# 62423 from the John Templeton Foundation.
 The opinions expressed in this project/publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.